JFK, LGA or EWR: Which NYC Airport Is Best? (Local Tips)

 - EWR would take 28 minutes by car to the Manhattan cruise terminal (no traffic).

-- LGA would take 1 hour and 6 minutes by mass transit to the Manhattan cruise terminal (with perfect timing making all your flight connections).
+- LGA would take 1 hour and 6 minutes by mass transit to the Manhattan cruise terminal (with perfect timing making all your connections).

 - EWR would take 1 hour and 15 minutes by mass transit to the Manhattan cruise terminal (with perfect timing making all your connections).